KL13NT/clippy/README.md

 clipboard.
 I can't showcase how badly I needed a clipboard log.
 I needed one to the point of building one.

-> I wrote this code in a couple hours and this was my first time using Electron, don't @ me 😂

 > Some of my projects are available on my [projects page](https://iamnabil.netlify.app/projects).

 ## Features